-Policy: I1 - Foot and Cycle Paths
+Policy: CI1 - Foot and Cycle Paths

-Proposals to provide new, or to retain or enhance existing, foot and cycle paths will be supported.
+- a.
+Proposals to provide new, or to retain or enhance existing, foot and cycle paths (see Map CIb) will be supported. - b.
 New development proposals should incorporate foot and cycle access to nearby facilities and to connect with other parts of town.
-Major developments must have more than one point of pedestrian or cycle access and must demonstrate connectivity has been implemented in the masterplan.
+Major developments must have more than one point of pedestrian or cycle access and must demonstrate connectivity has been implemented in the masterplan, 'design and access statement' or equivalent. - c.
+All new foot and cycle paths should be designed to be safe and feel safe both for users and adjacent properties.
+Surveillance and lighting are again design issues which must be fully considered and advice taken from Devon and Cornwall Police.